John L. Pierce: Life after War

 Pierce was subsequently transferred back to the United States, where he was appointed the President of the Secretary of War's Discharge Review Board.
 He served in this capacity until 1946, when he retired from the Army.

-Brigadier general John Leonard Pierce died at the age of 63 at his home in San Antonio, Texas and is buried at Fort Sam Houston National Cemetery together with his wife, Kate Bodine Pierce (1895 - 1988).
+Brigadier general John Leonard Pierce died at the age of 63 at his home in San Antonio, Texas.

 Decorations

 Here is Brigadier general Pierce´s ribbon bar: